Mekaeil/QuizApp/README.md

 docker exec -it quiz-app php artisan migrate
 ```

+# API Documentation
+You can clone the repository via [Insomnia](https://insomnia.rest/download) and then you'll see all the endpoints in it.

 # Contributing
 If you want to contribute in this repository you can use the below commands: